 Certain citizenship or residential status requirements may also apply.

 Several years ago, our area was hit by a natural disaster, and my friends searched the neighboring counties until they were able to locate a store that still had generators available.

 Finding a generator for sale during a natural disaster isn’t easy.
 They are difficult to find, prices are at a premium, and obtaining fuel is a test in patience.
 FEMA will reimburse generator costs for some people, but not in all cases.

 From the FEMA FAQ page:

-I need to call them today and let them know the situation, because they heard this from a rumor, and there wasn’t any qualifying information given – the rumor simply stated that FEMA would reimburse people up to $800 for a generator.
+I need to call them today and let them know the situation because they heard this from a rumor, and there wasn’t any qualifying information given – the rumor stated that FEMA would reimburse people up to $800 for a generator.

 How to Apply for FEMA Assistance

 Remember, you need to file your insurance claim first.
 FEMA Disaster Assistance is only designed to help cover costs not covered by your insurance policy.
-So you have to show FEMA your claim was denied by your insurance company.
+So you have to show FEMA your insurance company denied your claim.

 When you make your claim, be sure to have the following information ready to make the process go more smoothly: